 Some of the things you can enjoy at the World of Coca Cola are: a 3D theater, the largest collection of coke memorabilia, a fully-functioning bottling line, a tasting experience of over 60 samples, and a pop culture gallery.

 National Center for Civil Rights

-You can not visit Altanta and not learn about the Civvil Rights Movement.
-This museum focuses on the Civil and Human rights movements and shows you with artifacts, photos and art pieces their achievement through the history of the United States and the world.
+You can not visit Atlanta and not learn about the Civil Rights Movement.
+The National Center for Civil Rights museum focuses on the Civil and Human rights movements and shows you with artifacts, photos and art pieces their achievement through the history of the United States and the world.
 To go through the museum and to experience this powerful places allow yourself at least 90 minutes.

 The aquarium takes between 2 to 4 hours to see, depending on how long you spend in each section.
 I recommend you to go to all the shows, especially the AT&T dolphin celebration.
 If you want to see the shows, show up at least 20 minutes in advance to make sure you have a seat.
 Otherwise, if they are at capacity the will not let you in.